Kazaco/CalculatorApp/CalculatorApp/README.txt

+== More Info based on Pre-Reqs ==
-1. ) For this assignment you will create a calculator application.
-The calculator should have the standard layout and support the following operations:
+1. ) The calculator should have the standard layout and support the following operations:
 -- Addition
 -- Subtraction
 -- Multiplication